 ‘AAAAB’ grades in Scottish Highers, AA at advanced highers.

-‘AABBBB’ grades at Higher level in final year qualifications.
-For entry 2015 'AAABBB' grades at Higher level in final year qualifications
+‘AAABBB’ grades at Higher level in final year qualifications.

 Applicants require an overall total of 36 points for entry, at least 18 of which must be at Higher level.

 BTEC Extended Diploma: DDD in a relevant subject.